IHIMEKPEN/nazo/README.md

 ### Description

-Bluetanks is a mobile appilcation that hepls users to easily find a grid station around them to either charge their ev cars or give back power to the grid for a fee"
+"Nazo shows how i organise my project struture simulatenusly paying attention to reusable, scalable and neat codebase, this will make it highly maintainable."

 ---

-### Bluetank Features
+### Features

-- Users can signup
-- Create/Add EV car details
-- Find nearest grid to recharge their EV cars, known as G2V
-- Find nearest grid to sell power to, known as V2G
-- Users can also schedule future transactions with grid
-- Users can pay to grid and have account credited after selling to grid
+- User Authentication and Authorisation
+- CRUD functionality for post(like a simple blog)
-- Payment Integration with Stripe Payments
+- Integration and Unit Tests

 ---

 ### Installation Guide

 - Clone the project by using `git clone`
-- Run `yarn install` to install dependencies
+- Run `npm install` to install dependencies
-- Run `yarn compile` script to compile the Ts files
-- Run `yarn dev` script to start the server
+- Run `npm run dev` script to start the server
 - Visit `http://localhost:5000/` to test api

 [View the API endpoint documentation](./docs/API.md)